Are city house sits a good option?

 City house sitting isn't the first thing one thinks of when they imagine house sitting.

-People often imagine large luxury properties in exotic locations, like French castles or tropical resort homes.
-And while these opportunities do exist, they’re far less common.
+First house sits often involve imagining large luxury properties in exotic locations, like French castles or tropical resort homes.
+And while these opportunities do exist, they're far less common.
 There are many other options for house sitting that fulfill different needs in different environments.

 We've solved all of these issues by mainly focusing on house sits in cities.